tigeryu8900/reddit-scheduler/README.md

 # or this
 npm start

+# To stop the script, run this
+npm stop

 # To reschedule all tasks in ~/.reddit/pending/, run this
 npm run reschedule
 ```

+If an instance is already running, that instance will be stopped.

 New folders added to `~/.reddit/pending/` are automatically scheduled.